The item you just added is unavailable. Please select another product or variant.

 Countries that support USPS E-DELCON have tracking numbers that start with "LZ" and include delivery confirmation.
 All other countries have tracking numbers that start with "LJ" and are only tracked to the point of departure in the USA.

-Our offices are located in the city or Orange, California and we do offer a local pick up option for any orders placed through our website.
-After placing an order with the local pick up option selected, please e-mail us at email@example.com to schedule an appointment for your pick up.
+Our offices are located in the city or Orange, California, and we do offer a local pick up option for any orders placed through our website.
+After placing an order with the local pick up option selected, we will email you to schedule a time for you to pick up.

 We understand that you may be delaying a purchase, hoping to get the "latest and greatest."
 However, we cannot discuss what products we may/may not be working on or planning to introduce in the future.
 The reason for this is usually one of the following: